alexdisdier/100-days-of-code/r1-log.md

 **Today's Progress**: I finished the second project of the JavaScript Algorithms and Data Structures from FreeCodeCamp.

-I turned the Roman Number Converter into a simple web application.
+I turned the Roman Numeral Converter into a simple web application.

 **Thoughts:** I looked at some tips in order to get moving on the project.